-This finishes how we create tests, add steps to the tests, link the tests to requirements, create test sets, adding tests to test sets, and finally back tracking our way to see how each activity effects the statistics each time.
+This finishes how we create tests, add steps to the tests, link the tests to requirements, create test sets, adding tests to test sets, and finally backtracking our way to see how each activity affects the statistics each time.

 Please let us know how we are doing.
 We value your opinion and will take all feedback very seriously.